Aircraft movements affecting Buckland

 Council is a parish council member of the Gatwick Area Conservation Campaign (“GACC“) and relies upon GACC for advice and notifications of developments in the air industry that relate to LGW.
 GACC does not address issues concerning LHR.
 Council has recently attended the first public meeting of the Gatwick Noise Management Board and the March 2017 meeting of the Heathrow Community Noise Forum.
 Council has also submitted a response to the Q1 2017 Department for Transport consultation about night flying.

-A Department for Transport consultation about the future use of all UK airspace and its management and control is underway – click Executive Summary to learn more – responses are invited by the end of May 2017.
+A Department for Transport consultation about the future use of all UK airspace and its management and control closes on 25th May 2017 – click Executive Summary to learn more – Buckland Parish Council has submitted a response as has GACC.
 Future changes in the airspace in Southeast England are possible, especially with the development of a third runway at LHR, about which there will be other consultations as yet to be published.
-Council will continue to monitor all these developments and respond accordingly.
+Council recently submitted a response to a DFT Runway Consultation and will continue to monitor developments and respond accordingly.